EMC-Dojo/cf-persist-service-broker/docs/Configuring PCF for Isilon.md

           volume:
             fileMode: 0777
 ```
-__NOTE: VALUES ABOVE MARKED "EDIT ME" WILL NOT WORK, UPDATE THEM__
+_NOTE: VALUES ABOVE MARKED "EDIT ME" WILL NOT WORK, UPDATE THEM AND REMOVE THE COMMENT INCLUDING #_

+_NOTE2: volumePath refers to the path relative to /ifs/volumes/ on your Isilon.
+This is the folder where we will create subfolders for your CloudFoundry.
+ENSURE THIS IS PRE-CREATED AND IS THE CORRECT PATH #_

+__

-This should mount Rexray into all Diego Cells on the next deploy.
+This should deploy the volume driver, Rexray, into all Diego Cells on the next deploy.
 It's probably a good idea to make a copy of this manifest for reference.
 A re-deployment of Pivotal Elastic Runtime may cause a wipe of these changes, and the valuable fields will have to be recreated.

 ####Step 7: Re-Deploy Elastic Runtime (Diego Cells)